 Step Two: Each application is assigned a number which allows all names and addresses to be omitted.

-Step Three: The Pre-K Selection Committee consists of elementary curriculum specialists, an elementary principal, and an EL (English Language Learner) teacher.
-They receive a printout that does not contain the name or address of any child.
+Step Three: The Pre-K Selection Committee receives a printout that does not contain the name or address of any child.
 The printout contains a corresponding number that correlates to each individual submitted application.
 The Pre-K Selection Committee is tasked to randomly select children while ensuring each classroom is balanced.
 From this selection a class roll is developed, as well as the waitlist for each school.
+Pre-Kindergarten classrooms mirror any other classroom within a school setting in grades Kindergarten a higher.